carsakiller/Carsas-Companion/readme.md

 * module activation: modules are controled via lua addon properties.
 The lua script transmits those properties to the web server.

 ## Browser
-* check if we should refactor the extendable components (base, body, trigger) into a single component by using the ability to declare multiple slots
 * preserve selected page, tab, scroll positions
 * Sandbox logging: so we can only show logs in the console for a specific component instance